New Objectivity: Verists and classicists

 what we are displaying here is distinguished by the—in itself purely external—characteristics of the objectivity with which the artists express themselves.

 The New Objectivity was composed of two tendencies which Hartlaub characterized in terms of a left and right wing: on the left were the verists, who "tear the objective form of the world of contemporary facts and represent current experience in its tempo and fevered temperature"; and on the right the classicists, who "search more for the object of timeless ability to embody the external laws of existence in the artistic sphere".

 The verists' vehement form of realism emphasized the ugly and sordid.
 Their art was raw, provocative, and harshly satirical.
 George Grosz and Otto Dix are considered the most important of the verists.
 The verists developed Dada's abandonment of any pictorial rules or artistic language into a "satirical hyperrealism", as termed by Raoul Hausmann, and of which the best known examples are the graphical works and photo-montages of John Heartfield.
-Use of collage in these works became a compositional principle to blend reality and art, as if to suggest that to record the facts of reality was to go beyond the most simple appearances of things.
+The use of collage in these works became a "compositional" principle for blending reality and art, as if to suggest that recording the facts of reality went beyond the simplest appearances of things.
 Artists such as Grosz, Dix, Georg Scholz, and Rudolf Schlichter painted satirical scenes that often depicted a madness behind what was happening, depicting the participants as cartoon-like.
-When painting portraits, they gave emphasis to particular features or objects that were seen as distinctive aspects of the person depicted.
+When painting portraits, they emphasized particular features or objects that were considered distinctive of the person depicted.